Scalable symmetric Tucker tensor decomposition

 \section{Conclusion and future work}

 In this paper, we developed the PGD method (\cref{basic PGD}) for symmetric Tucker tensor decomposition.
 It has a simple update scheme compared to other iterative solvers running on Riemannian manifolds.
-We further designed a scalable PGD (\cref{algorithm}) and HOEVD solver (\cref{alg: scalable hoevd}) to decompose sample moment tensor \eqref{eqn: sample moment}.
-The two algorithms are free of constructing and storing moment tensors; the iterations are conducted by streaming only a small subset of samples.
-Tremendous computational savings were seen in numerical experiments without sacrifices on accuracy.
-We also showed the applicability of the Tucker decomposition of moment tensors to detect anomalies and allocate assets.
-Finally, utilizing manifold optimization theory, we derived theoretical guarantees for the PGD sequence on the Grassmannian.
-We proved it always converges to a first-order critical point, and almost surely to a second-order critical point.
+We further designed the SPGD method (\cref{algorithm}) and SHOEVD solver (\cref{alg: scalable hoevd}) to decompose the sample moment tensor \eqref{eqn: sample moment}.
+The algorithms are free of constructing and storing moment tensors, and their iterations are conducted by streaming only a small subset of samples.
+Tremendous computational savings were seen in numerical experiments with minimal loss of accuracy.
+We also showed the applicability of the Tucker decomposition of moment tensors in comparison to the CP format, as well as to detect anomalies and allocate assets on real datasets.
+Finally, utilizing Riemannian manifold optimization theory, we derived theoretical guarantees for the PGD sequence on the Grassmannian.
+The sequence always converges to a first-order critical point, and almost surely to a second-order critical point.

-There are a number of directions that would be interesting to research in the future. \begin{enumerate} \item {\bf Implementation for cumulants.} Cumulant tensors are central to non-Gaussian data analysis.
+There are a number of directions that would be interesting to study in the future. \begin{enumerate} \item {\bf Implementation for cumulants.} Cumulant tensors are central to non-Gaussian data analysis.
 They are nonlinear combinations of moments.
-It would be useful to derive implicit and streaming implementations of our algorithms for sample cumulants. \item {\bf Extending the analysis.} It is certainly worth investigating convergence guarantees in the streaming setting of \cref{algorithm,alg: scalable hoevd}.
-We also want to study convergence properties when the algorithms are led by adaptive step sizes. \item {\bf Estimating the core without fresh samples.} Currently, the core tensor $\tC$ is computed using independent data samples after the subspace $\mQ$ has been calculated.
+It would be useful to derive scalable implementations for sample cumulants. \item {\bf Extending the analysis.} It is certainly worth investigating convergence guarantees in the streaming setting with adaptive step sizes of \cref{algorithm,alg: scalable hoevd}.
+We also want to explore under what conditions is the limiting point guaranteed to be a global optimizer.

+\item {\bf Estimating the core without fresh samples.} Currently, the core tensor $\tC$ is computed using independent data samples after the subspace $\mQ$ has been calculated.
 We would like to figure out a good way of updating $\tC$ while updating $\mQ$, using the same data stream. \end{enumerate}